meshery/meshery.io/collections/_posts/2023-06-16-changing-meshery-release-channels.md

 <p>
   Meshconfig is a configuration file that is used to configure Meshery.
 It is typically located in the
-  <code style="padding: 2px;background-color: var(--color-primary-qtext);color: var(--color-primary-testimonial-wrapper);border-radius:3px">~/.meshery/config.yaml</code> directory.
+  <code class="code-block">~/.meshery/config.yaml</code> directory.
 It contains information about the current release channel, the version of Meshery that is installed, and other configuration options that are specific to your Meshery installation.
   Meshconfig is automatically generated when you run Meshery for the first time.
 It is also automatically updated when you update Meshery
 </p>

 <h3>Switching between Meshery release channels using meshconfig file.</h3>
-<p>Open your terminal and confirm that you have mesheryctl installed by running  </p><code style="padding: 2px;background-color: var(--color-primary-qtext);color: var(--color-primary-testimonial-wrapper);border-radius:3px">mesheryctl version</code>.
+<p>Open your terminal and confirm that you have mesheryctl installed by running  </p><code class="code-block">mesheryctl version</code>.
 If you don't have mesheryctl installed, you can install it by following the instructions in the  <a href="https://docs.meshery.io/installation/mesheryctl">Meshery documentation</a>.

 <p>1.
 Create new Meshery config.yaml file</p>
 <div id="contextcreate" class="highlight-code">